 What is trekking?

-Trekking is an outdoor activity of walking for more than a day which may or may not involve camping outdoors.
-Trekking is series of ascents and descents walking through forests of rhododendron, bamboo, oak, and hemlock, visiting one or two villages each day from 5 to 7 hours which is 9 to 14 kms per day on average with a guide, cook and porters.
-Trekkers primarily achieve three things knowledge, pleasure and good health.
-When they walk from place to place, they can get an opportunity to observe the multiple components of nature which provide them knowledge and pleasure.
+Trekking is an outdoor activity of walking for more than a day, which may or may not involve camping outdoors.
+Trekking is a series of ascents and descents walking through forests of rhododendron, bamboo, oak, and hemlock, visiting one or two villages each day from 5 to 7 hours which is 9 to 14 km per day on average with a guide, cook and porters.
+Trekkers primarily achieve three things knowledge, pleasure, and good health.
+When they walk from place to place, they can observe the multiple components of nature that provide knowledge and pleasure.

 Types of Trekking

-Camping trek is the typical style of trekking types of Nepal, camping trekking can be organized all over the country, which area is opened for the trekking.
-Camping trek is fully organized and supported, with a team of guides, cooks, Sherpas and porters to accompany you.
-All necessary trekking gears and other goods are carrying by our porters.
+Camping trek is the typical style of trekking types of Nepal, we are organizing camping trek all over the country to the area open for trekking.
+We organize camping trek, supported with a team of guides, cooks, Sherpas, and porters to accompany you and carry all the goods.

-Adventures Trekkers can do camping trek in freshly open trails where there are no hotels and lodge, or less travelled areas such as Upper Mustang, Dolpo, Humla, Lake Rara, Dhaulagiri, Manaslu, and Rasuwa at the north end of the Trisuli River, can be accessed by tented treks.
-Or in east; Makalu base camp, the Arun valley, Topke Khola area and the Kanchenjunga.
+Adventures Trekkers can do camping trek in freshly open trails where there are no hotels and lodge, or less-traveled areas such as Upper Mustang, Dolpo, Humla, Lake Rara, Dhaulagiri, Manaslu, and Rasuwa at the north end of the Trisuli River are assessable by tented treks.
+Or in the east; Makalu base camp, the Arun valley, Topke Khola area and the Kanchenjunga.
 Camping treks cover both alpine style and climbing treks.

 Tea house treks

-Trekking in Nepal is graded accordingly on the basis of geographical location, altitude gain and duration of trekking time per day.
-This shows that there are numerous trekking sites from soft and easy to moderate, strenuous and challenging.
-Trekking in Nepal can be done by all levels of trekkers; if they think themselves fit and have strong willpower.
+We base trekking grade in Nepal on geographical location, altitude gain, and duration of trekking time per day.
+This shows that there are many trekking sites from soft and easy to moderate, strenuous and challenging.
+Trekking in Nepal is possible at all levels of trekking experience; if they think they fit and have strong willpower.

 Strenuous/ Grade C

-Trekking would be around than 7 hours a day with more of steep ascends and mixture of rough/smooth walking on varied geographical locations.
-Considered to be harder therefore preparation for fitness and good health conditions are essential.
-However, you must be very fit for this sort of trip.
+Trekking would be around 7 hours a day with more steep ascends and a mixture of rough/smooth walking on varied geographical locations.
+Considered being tougher, therefore preparation for fitness and good health conditions are essential.
+However, you must be very fit for this trip.